adafruit/Adafruit-VEML7700-PCB/README.md

 The sensor has 16-bit dynamic range for ambient light detection from 0 lux to about 120 klux with resolution down to 0.0036 lx/ct, with software-adjustable gain and integration times.

 Interfacing is easy - this sensor uses plain, universal I2C.
 We put this sensor on a breakout board with a 3.3V regulator and logic level shifter so you can use it with 3.3V or 5V power/logic microcontrollers.
 [We have written libraries for Arduino (C/C++)](https://github.com/adafruit/Adafruit_VEML7700) as well as [CircuitPython (Python 3)]https://github.com/adafruit/Adafruit_CircuitPython_VEML7700) so you can use this sensor with just about any kind of device, even a Raspberry Pi!

+As with all Adafruit breakouts, we've done the work to make this handy light sensor super easy to use.
+We've put it on a breakout board with the required support circuitry and connectors to make it easy to work with.
+Since I2C is supported, we've added SparkFun Qwiic compatible STEMMA QT JST SH connectors that allow you to get going without needing to solder.
+Just use a STEMMA QT adapter cable, plug it into your favorite microcontroller or Blinka supported SBC and you're ready to rock!
+QT Cable is not included, but we have a variety in the shop.

 This is Kattni's first PCB design for Adafruit, it's even signed on the back!?